Cloudera AI Inference service cannot discover Cloudera AI Registry

-Learn about scenarios or issues that may be resolved by using the steps in the Manually updating AI Registry configuration solution.
+Learn about scenarios or issues that may be resolved by using the steps in the Manually updating Cloudera AI Registry configuration solution.

-• ML Serving installed before AI Registry
+• ML Serving installed before Cloudera AI Registry

-If the AI Registry has not been created yet, when ML Serving is installed it will not be able to generate the ConfigMap.
+If the Cloudera AI Registry has not been created yet, when ML Serving is installed it will not be able to generate the ConfigMap.

-• AI Registry certificate expired
+• Cloudera AI Registry certificate expired

-Manually updating AI Registry configuration
+Manually updating Cloudera AI Registry configuration

-If you upgrade the AI Registry after creating your Cloudera AI Inference service cluster, the AI Registry configuration stored by the Cloudera AI Inference service will get out of synchronization.
-Follow the steps below to manually reconcile the configuration, so that Cloudera AI Inference service will be able to connect to AI Registry.
+If you upgrade the Cloudera AI Registry after creating your Cloudera AI Inference service cluster, the Cloudera AI Registry configuration stored by the Cloudera AI Inference service will get out of synchronization.
+Follow the steps below to manually reconcile the configuration, so that Cloudera AI Inference service will be able to connect to Cloudera AI Registry.

 1. Get KubeConfig for ML Serving Cluster.